-Domain: E19 Physical Object E60 Number Range:
+Domain: E19 Physical Object

+Range: E60 Number

+Quantification: many to one (0,1:0,n)

 Scope note: This property documents the E60 Number of parts of which an instance of E19 Physical Object is composed.

 This may be used as a method of checking inventory counts with regard to aggregate or collective objects.
 What constitutes a part or component depends on the context and requirements of the documentation.
 Normally, the parts documented in this way would not be considered as worthy of individual attention.